gabrielecola/Imbalance-classification-problem/README.md

-# The Imbalance classification problem
+# The Imbalance problem in Classification

 Final dissertation for the BSc in Statistics at Università degli Studi di Napoli Federico II.